CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 ### Supplying strategies
+TODO Explain better Kleisli types used

 If you want to check for equilibria, you need to supply strategies.
+The strategies you need to supply are akin to behavioral strategies in classical game theory.
 Which means that you need to supply a function for each move that can be made.
 Which means you need to know how to define functions in our system.

 Note, that even if there are no previous moves, no previous information to observe on which a strategy would be conditioned, you still supply a function -- just a constant function.
 This may look strange at the beginning but in essence it helps to make the system over all more uniform.
 And do not worry!
 You will not notice it much because we provide syntactic sugar which allow you to forget about this if you want to.

 NOTE: If you are familiar with game theory, then most what we describe here probably makes sense to you.
 After all, if we take the Ultimatum Game, what you have to supply for the receiver is a function: given the offer by the sender, should the receiver accept or reject?
 Similarly, in a Bayesian Game like an auction, if one player observes her type, her strategy is function from her type space into the allowed bids.

-As many teachers of game theory can attest to, for beginning students it is often not so clear that a strategy is really a function
+As many teachers of game theory can attest to, for beginning students it is often not so clear that a strategy often really is a function.

+#### Construction of a single strategy

+The strategies you need to supply are expected to be of a certain "shape" or more precisely, type:

+     Kleisli Stochastic a b

+This type is from a relatively advanced part of Haskell.
+You do not need to worry about it to much.
+The reason for its use in our framework is that it makes several problems easier.

+At the same time it is probably not easiest to grasp what is going on.

+#### Construction of the complete strategy tuple

+In order to check an equilibrium, you need to supply a strategy for each player (and each occasion where a move can be made).
+So, once you have the construction for each single player working you still need to put them together into a "tuple".

+For the combined strategies, we are essentially constructing a list.
+The construction is as such:

+    stratTuple = strat1 ::- strat2 ::- ... ::- stratN ::- Nil

+The `::-` is a particular list constructor (in other contexts of referred to as `cons`).
+The constructor takes a single element and adds it to an existing list, i.e.:

+    _element_ ::- _existingList_

+Note, each list has a `Nil` as a last element.

+NOTE: In case you wonder, this is not the standard list implementation.
+In Haskell lists only allow elements of the same type.
+The list constructor above allows heterogenous types.
+The reason for this change is simple: The shape of strategies can differ starkly for different players.
+Some may be required to provide a single action, others a function which depends on several observations.

 [^liftStoch]:
 Note that the `liftStochastic` could be used to implement the `natureDraw` function by consider a constant stochastic process.
 Still, we think models are more transparent and easier to read if we distinguish between these two operations.